ROCm/instinct-docs/docs/data-science/hipDF.md

 only build accelerated data processing workloads, but accelerate your existing Pandas applications with minimal effort.

-hipDF adopts the well-known cuDF API on AMD hardware, ensuring compatibility and ease of use across various computing environments.
+By adopting the well-known cuDF API on AMD hardware, hipDF ensures compatibility and ease of use across various computing environments.
 This API compatibility enables existing cuDF workloads to be effortlessly transitioned to run on supported AMD devices, allowing you to use AMD's ROCm platform for your data processing tasks.